Shaka from the top of Wiessner's Slab

 On the first day Nicole and I went to Ragged Mountain.
 I wanted to lead a slab so Nicole showed me the Wiessner's Slab.
 I quickly learned their slabs aren't the same as the slabs I'm accustomed to in NH.

-Nicole didn't want me to miss an opportunity for an on-sight - what a cool partner!
-So I lead Wiessner's Slab and it sure was fun.
+Nicole didn't want me to miss an opportunity for an on-sight - so I lead Wiessner's Slab and it sure was fun.
 There were a couple of hand and finger jams as well as a couple of foot jams to satisfy my crack fix!
 LOL!

 Right: bringing Nicole up!